FTSE up, snaps losing streak as U.S. data pleases

 Miners .FTNMX1770 also recovered from earlier falls in tandem with copper prices following the U.S. data.

-Commodities trader Glencore (GLEN.L), however, missed out on the rally, losing 1.5 percent on doubts about its planned $26 billion (16.7 billion pounds) takeover of Xstrata XTA.L after Qatar's sovereign wealth fund - Xstrata's second-largest shareholder - asking for better terms.
+Commodities trader Glencore (GLEN.L), however, missed out on the rally, losing 1.5 percent on doubts about its planned $26 billion takeover of Xstrata XTA.L after Qatar's sovereign wealth fund - Xstrata's second-largest shareholder - asking for better terms.

 Xstrata added 1.4 percent as shareholders bet on whether or not Glencore would consider changing the terms of its deal.